-In the 1700s, New England used Hardtack as a thickener for their seafood chowders because they ground and pounded the hardtack into a fine powder.
+In the 1700s, New England used hardtack as a thickener for their seafood chowders because they ground and pounded the hardtack into a fine powder.

 Soldiers joked about their food’s poor quality and even made songs such as Hard Tack Come Again No More.

 Closing in on the late 1800s, the British Royal Navy also included hardtack into their rations.

 Now, hardtack is used by preppers, travelers (sailors, backpackers), and many more as one of the best survival rations.

-I hope you learned how to make hardtack!
-I hope you enjoy this traditional hardtack recipe and the extra tips and information I provided!
+Enjoy this hardtack recipe and the extra tips and information I provided!

 Check out how to make pemmican, an extremely nutritious prepper food that can last over 50 years.
 Also, here is a complete survival food list, with all the best prepper foods.